 Atlanta's Finch, Alexander, Barnes, Rothschild & Pascal firm designed the shopping hub.
 PHIPPS PLAZA was Georgia's first fully-enclosed, bi-level shopping mall.
 Originally spanning approximately 518,000 leasable square feet, it was situated on top of a multilevel parking garage.

 The mall was implemented in three phases.
-The first, consisting a 3-level (100,000 square foot) Saks Fifth Avenue, was completed on August 12, 1968.
-Phase two involved construction of the enclosed mall, which was officially dedicated on March 20, 1969.
+The first, consisting a 3-level (100,000 square foot) Saks Fifth Avenue, was dedicated on August 12, 1968.
+Phase two involved construction of the enclosed mall, which held its grand opening on March 20, 1969.
 A 3-level (164,000 square foot) Lord & Taylor opened its doors on October 15th, 1969, signifying completion of phase three.

 PHIPPS PLAZA was sold to the Atlanta-based Wachovia ["wah-koh-vee-ah"] Bank in July 1975 and to New York City-based Equitable Real Estate Management, Incorporated in September 1985.
 In October 1987, they announced initial plans to renovate and expand the shopping hub.